Add Frontend START expression in the match section

 But that is too hard of a nut to grind for me.

-#3 Updated by Igor Sfiligoi almost 8 years ago
+#3 Updated by Igor Sfiligoi about 8 years ago

 - Status changed from Assigned to Resolved

 - % Done changed from 0 to 100

 Changed also the installers, to properly create the initial template file.